santisoler/lapis2019-afonso-homework/README.md

 ```
 jupyter-notebook
 ```
-This will open a new page on your web browser where you will be able to find the `Solutions to Homework.ipynb` notebook.
+This will open a new page on your web browser where you will be able to find all the notebooks.
 You'll be able to open it and run any cell.
 If you want to reproduce our results, run all cells in order.